-Pre-Application and property information forms are to be given, mailed or emailed to all applicants requesting an application.
-Application will be collected in person, fax or via mail.
-However, if the waiting list is closed, applications are not collected, given, or mailed out.
-If the waiting list is open then an application is given to all requesting one.
+The Pre-Application and property information forms are to be provided in person, via mail, or by email to all applicants requesting an application.
+The application will be collected in person, by fax, mail, or email.
+However, if the waiting list is closed, applications are not collected, or given out.
+If the waiting list is open, then an application is given to all requesting one.

-Specific determinations regarding accepting or rejecting applicants may not be made without a PreApplication; however, we would be happy to answer any questions concerning program and eligibility requirements.
+Specific determinations regarding accepting or rejecting applications may not be made without a Pre-Application; however, we would be happy to answer any questions concerning program and eligibility requirements.

-Procedure Governing Receipt of Applications
+Procedures Governing Receipt of Applications